United Kingdom

 We have processes in place to assess and manage our suppliers, both new and established, from the tender process, to new supplier meetings and service level agreements.

-• We have started to consolidated our indirect suppliers in Altro Floors, to help reduce our exposure to harmful and illegal labour practices by having fewer approved suppliers.
+• We have concluded our review of our indirect suppliers in Altro Floors, to reduce our exposure to harmful and illegal labour practices.

 Next steps

-• To complete mapping to tier 1 for Autoglym.
+• To work on supply chain mapping to tier 1 for Autoglym.

 • To audit any suppliers that may be identified as high risk.

-• To continue the review of indirect spend suppliers within Altro Floors to further consolidate and reduce the number of suppliers.
+• To review indirect spend suppliers within Altro Walls and Altro Resins to further consolidate and reduce the number of suppliers.

 Accomplishments to date

-• A yearly review is completed by the Altro Group Board to make them aware of each statement before it is published.
+• A yearly review is completed by The Altro Group plc Board to make them aware of each statement before it is published.

-• Increase in employee awareness through an initial presentation and annual splashscreen.
+• Increase in employee awareness through an initial presentation and annual awareness activity.

 • We have updated our Whistleblowing Policy.